IIIF/website/source/_news/2017-05-25-newsletter.md

 ### Museums Community Letter to Digital Asset Management (DAM) Software Vendors
 Led by the IIIF Museums Community Group, with support from museums and other cultural heritage institutions across the globe, an open letter has been sent to a number of DAM software vendors encouraging the adoption of IIIF in DAM products.
-The letter is available for viewing and sharing online at [{{ site.url }}{{ site.baseurl }}/news/2017/05/01/letter-to-dams/][dams].
+The letter is available for viewing and sharing online at [{{ site.root_url | absolute_url }}/news/2017/05/01/letter-to-dams/][dams].

 ### Europeana IIIF Task Force
 The Europeana IIIF Task Force is working to identify the current trends and tendencies among Europeana content providers towards the handling of the emerging IIIF technology.